EricThomson/earlybird/README.md

 #Earlybird To Do Tree
-A simple to-do tree desktop application written in PySide.
-My goal is to convert what I was already doing, extremely inefficiently in Word, and porting it to Python (in an extremely inefficient year of coding in my spare time).
+A simple to-do tree application written in PySide.

-The to do tree involves two main classes:
+The application includes two main classes:
 - `EarlybirdTree` (defined in `earlybirdTree.py`): the core tree view.
 It contains the data model as well as basic methods for operations on the tree (loading and saving files, adding edited items to the undo stack, etc.).
 - `EarlybirdMain` (defined in `earlybirdMain.py`): a simple main window wrapper for `EarlybirdTree` objects.
-It allows the user to interact with the tree's methods using menus and toolbars.
+It allows the user to more conveniently interact with the tree's methods using menus and toolbars.

 The data for a tree is stored in a json file with an `.eb` extension.
+The eb files contain an array of tasks, each task consists of the `name` of the task (e.g., "Clean room"), and the `done` state of the task (e.g., `true`).
+Each task can also contain a nested array of tasks.

+##Getting started
-The folder `earlybird/examples` includes the following examples:
+I recommend starting by running `earlybirdMain`.
+The folder `earlybird/examples` includes the following example, which you can load:

-- `simpleTree.eb`   A small to-do tree.
-Run `earlybirdMain.py` and load it.
+- `simpleTree.eb`

+Using the app should be intuitive once you have the example loaded.

 ###Conventions for variable names
-- Naming task-related variables: taskRow/ newTaskRow ; taskNameItem / newTaskNameItem
+- Task-related variables: taskRow/ newTaskRow ; taskNameItem / newTaskNameItem
-- Naming children and parents: parentIndex/parentItem ; childIndex/childItem
+- Children and parents: parentIndex/parentItem ; childIndex/childItem; itemIndex/item

 ####Open questions

 *setData versus undoStack push*